sisong/hsynz/README.md

  english | [中文版](README_cn.md)

 hsynz is a library for delta update using sync algorithm, like [zsync](http://zsync.moria.org.uk).
-rsync over http(s); implement the sync algorithm on client side, and server side only need http(s) cdn. support compressor zstd & zlib, support large file & directory(folder), support muti-thread.
+rsync over http(s); implement the sync algorithm on client side, and server side only need http(s) cdn. support compressor zstd & libdeflate & zlib, support large file & directory(folder), support muti-thread.

 Recommended scenarios: Very large number of older versions or where older versions are not available (not saved or modified, etc.) so that all deltas cannot be calculated in advance.